Ear Pinning and Reshaping (Otoplasty)

 Ear Pinning and Reshaping Procedure

 Every treatment plan is customized to suit the unique anatomic needs and cosmetic goals of the individual.
 General anesthesia is often used with younger children while local anesthesia may be sufficient for older children and adults.
-To address prominent ears, typically a small incision will be made in the natural fold behind the ear and a small section of cartilage will be removed to adjust the ear angle closer to the head.
-Excess skin also can be trimmed and cartilage can be reshaped as needed to help achieve the desired outcome.
+To address prominent ears, typically a small incision will be made in the natural fold behind the ear.
+Sutures will then be placed to adjust the shape of the cartilage.
+Depending on the anatomy, it may be necessary to remove a small section of cartilage to adjust the ear angle closer to the head.
+Excess skin also can be trimmed while the cartilage is reshaped as needed to help achieve the desired outcome.
 Permanent or temporary stitches may also be utilized to hold the ears closer to the head.

 The recovery experience following ear surgery will depend largely on the technique used during the procedure.
 In most cases, downtime should be minimal.
 Older children and adults should be able to return to work within a few days.
 Younger children, however, may need a few extra days to recover.
 It’s important for young patients to understand that the ears will be healing for a while, and they should be monitored during play to avoid the risk of injury.
-A bandage or headband may be worn at night for one-to-two weeks to help preserve the results.
+A headband may be worn during the daytime for up to a week, and at night for several weeks, to help preserve the results.
 Any further instructions pertinent to your unique experience will be provided during your consultation and at follow-up appointments.

 If you have additional questions about ear surgery, or if you would like to schedule a complimentary consultation, please contact us today.